Organise and sign a petition

 Presenting a petition at a meeting

-You can also present a petition at a meeting of the Full Council or ask a councillor to present a petition on your behalf.
+You can also ask for your petition to be presented at a meeting of the Full Council or ask a councillor to present a petition on your behalf.
 Find out the dates and times of forthcoming meetings.

 Our response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following:

 - taking the action requested in the petition

 - considering the petition at a council meeting

 - holding an inquiry or taking research into the matter

 - referring the petition to one of the council's Overview and Scrutiny Committees for consideration